Submissions

 3. For all but spurious complaints, cease access to the item that is subject to complaint

-4. Seek to verify your identity and authority as complainant.
+4. Seek to verify your identity and authority as a complainant.

 When the authenticity of your complaint has been verified and the Editor has been advised that it is ostensibly legitimate, the item will be removed from public access.
 If it is confirmed that it does not breach any law then the item will be reinstated.